akeomanivong/Social-Media-Project/README.md

 Learning can be a messy process and our code reflects that in some areas.
 As we progress, we will constantly be refactoring our code to make it more overall robust and readable and to ensure it follows standard coding practices.

 This isn't the prettiest looking application right now.
 We will update the aesthetic as we obtain a better idea of the overall direction and feel of the page.
 Basic functionality is the main focus as we want the page to work before anything else.
 However, beautification is still a high priority, as we want our users to have a pleasant experience.

-__5/13/2021 FINAL EDIT:__ Moving forward, we have learned to take better steps and initiative towards completing assignments and projects.
-We will learn from our mistakes and ensure that we become better students and programmers as we continue with our curriculum and careers.